ntop/ntopng/doc/src/web_gui/interfaces.rst

 Applications page provides three pie charts and a specific table with nDPI-detected protocols for the selected interface.

-In the two top pie charts ntopng shows the application distribution and its categorisation.
+In the two top pie charts ntopng shows the application distribution and its categorization.
 The bottom pie chart shows nDPI-detected applications for currently active flows.
 All labels are clickable and point to detailed statistics pages.
 Belo pie charts there is a list of protocols detected with the corresponding total traffic, both in absolute terms and as a percentage of the total traffic.